Dominican Citizenship & Nationality Services

 • People who obtained Dominican citizenship through marriage

-• Dominicans born abroad whose citizenship was never registered
+• Dominicans born abroad whose citizenship was not registered

 Processing time: 3–4 weeks